-Child Abuse Penalties and Sentencing
+Child Abuse Penalties: Charges, Pleas, and Sentences

-Other possible penalties and/or consequences may include:
+Other possible penalties and/or consequences can include: